Snapper card

-The Snapper card is a contactless electronic ticketing card used to pay for bus fares in Wellington, New Zealand.
-It was introduced in Wellington in July 2008.
+The Snapper card is a contactless electronic ticketing card used to pay for bus and train fares in Wellington, New Zealand.
+The system, with a nautical themed name, was introduced in Wellington in July 2008.
 Another version – the Snapper HOP card – was introduced to Auckland in 2011 and withdrawn from Auckland in late 2013.
-Snapper CityLink cards were introduced in Whangarei in March 2014 and withdrawn in September 2018.
+Snapper CityLink cards were introduced in Whangārei in March 2014 and withdrawn in September 2018.

 It was owned by Snapper Services Limited, a former subsidiary of Infratil until 2019 when it was sold to ICM Limited, a subsidiary of Allectus Capital.

-It can be used on Metlink branded buses and Runcimans buses in the greater Wellington area, as well as at participating shops and taxi services.

-Further functions for the card are planned, for example, as a loyalty card.